dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 *TL;DR*: I’ve set up a [CodePen project](https://codepen.io/dirtystylus/project/full/ZgePbo) that you can dig through.

 For as long as I’ve been blogging I’ve wanted to have a photo gallery solution, so that I could mix in batches of photos without necessarily creating a super-long scroll on a post.
-Earlier versions of my blog linked to galleries that I managed in Flickr, and that remains an option.
+Earlier versions of my blog linked to galleries that I managed in [Flickr](https://www.flickr.com/photos/dirtystylus/), and that remains an option.
 However, one of my design principles for this site was to keep as much of the content within the site as possible.[^1]

 So I started looking for a solution, and let me tell you: there are a *lot* of JavaScript image gallery/lightbox solutions out there.
 My list of requirements was fairly short:

 * Touch and keyboard support
 * Minimal UI
-* Vanilla JavaScript
+* Vanilla JavaScript[^2]

-(That last requirement is more of personal preference.
-If I had existing jQuery plugins that I wanted to use I would have searched in the deeper pool of jQuery-based options.)

 I ended up testing three solutions: